Cat & Dog Teeth Cleaning for Pet Owners in Old Town, Chicago

 - Difficulty chewing and eating

 - Swelling of the face

-If you observe any of these symptoms in your pet, call our office at (312) 428-2571 so we can examine your pet and provide them with the dental care they need to stay healthy.
+If you observe any of these symptoms in your pet, call our office at (312) 428-2571 so we can examine your pet and provide them with the cat and dog teeth cleaning and dental care they need to stay healthy.